borisaguilar/WPMU-network-ads/README.md

 - Hook on wp_foot to inject adsense code manually added on plugin
 - Generate random class in HTML injected code to avoid not displaying ads by hiding with css.

+### 1.0.1
+- Admin Interface Ready
+- Adsense code can be added and of course any custom you want :)
+- removed px font size